Camel-RD/KlonsLIB.Design/README.md

 # KlonsLib.Design.GenericCollectionEditor

 Custom type editors written for .Netframework (4.x) won't work with the new .Net WinForms designer.
-This project attempts to provide a generic collection editor wich can be used with any collection that can contain items with different types.
+This project attempts to provide a generic collection editor which can be used with any collection that can contain items with different types.

-GenericCollectionEditor is not needed for collections which contain items of one type only.
+GenericCollectionEditor is not needed for collections containing items of one type.

 Types for the new items to GenericCollectionEditor are provided implementing IGenericCollectionEditorTarget within collections class.